A. OVERVIEW OF THE ADVISORY & FINANCE COMMITTEE

 Some warrant articles require a public hearing.
 This occurs before the Finance Committee hearing takes place.
 Examples would be street layouts, zoning articles, and certain DPW projects.
 The hearing is necessary so that property owners and abutters are made fully aware of any project or zoning bylaw change that may affect their interests.

-Selectmen hear all articles and budgets before they are presented to the Finance Committee.
+Selectmen hear all articles and budgets.
 The Board of Selectmen generally meets every Tuesday.

 The Committee of Precinct Chairs hear select articles for the Town Meeting warrant.
 This Committee generally meets on the third Thursday of each month.